-Dr. Shayna Rusticus started with KPU as a sessional instructor in May 2014 and become a regular full-time faculty member in September 2016.
+Dr. Shayna Rusticus started with KPU as a sessional instructor in May 2014 and became a regular full-time faculty member in September 2016.
 Dr. Rusticus completed her undergraduate degree at KPU (then Kwantlen University College) in 2003.
 She graduated with a Bachelor of Applied Arts (BAA) in Psychology.
 From there she went to UBC where she completed her Master’s (2005) and PhD (2010) in Measurement, Evaluation, and Research Methodology.
 She also completed a two-year post-doctorate with the Centre for Health Education Scholarship (CHES) at UBC then two years with the Department of Physical Therapy on an evaluation project related to evidence-informed health care.

-Prior to working full-time with KPU, Dr. Rusticus worked for 8 years as a Statistical Analyst for the Evaluation Studies Unit within UBC’s Faculty of Medicine (and still continues to work there on a casual basic).
+Prior to working full-time with KPU, Dr. Rusticus worked for 8 years as a Statistical Analyst for the Evaluation Studies Unit within UBC’s Faculty of Medicine (and still continues to work there on a casual basis).
 She has also taught as a sessional instructor for over 10 years in the Faculty of Education and School of Social Work at UBC.

 At KPU, Dr. Rusticus primarily teaches courses related to research methodology and statistics.
 Courses she has taught include:

 ⦁ PSYC 1100 – Introduction to Psychology